Ry0taK/blog.ryotak.me/content/post/cdnjs-remote-code-execution-en.md

 After the incident, I investigated what could be impacted.
 `GITHUB_REPO_API_KEY` was an API key for [robocdnjs](https://github.com/robocdnjs), which belongs to [cdnjs](https://github.com/cdnjs) organization, and had write permission against each repository.
 This means it was possible to tamper arbitrary libraries on the cdnjs or tamper the cdnjs.com itself.
-Also, `WORKERS_KV_API_TOKEN` had permission against KV of Cloudflare Workers that is used in the cdnjs, it could be used to tamper the libraries on KV cache, too.
+Also, `WORKERS_KV_API_TOKEN` had permission against KV of Cloudflare Workers that is used in the cdnjs, it could be used to tamper the libraries on KV cache.
 By combining these permissions, the core part of cdnjs, such as the origin data of cdnjs, the KV cache, and even the cdnjs website, could be completely tampered.

 ## Conclusion
 In this article, I described the vulnerability that was existed in cdnjs.
 While this vulnerability could be exploited without any special skills, it could impact many websites.
 Given that there are many vulnerabilities in the supply chain, which are easy to exploit but have a very large impact, I feel that it's very scary.
-If you have any questions/comments about this article, please send a message to ([@ryotkak](https://twitter.com/ryotkak)) on Twitter.
+If you have any questions/comments about this article, please send a message to [@ryotkak](https://twitter.com/ryotkak) on Twitter.
 ## Timeline
 |Date (JST)|Event|
 |----|----|